Herman Egon, Prince of Fürstenberg: Life and career

-Herman Egon was the fourth son of Egon VIII of Fürstenberg-Heiligenberg and Countess Anna Maria of Hohenzollern-Hechingen (1603–1652).
+Herman Egon was the fourth son of Egon VIII of Fürstenberg-Heiligenberg and his wife, Countess Anna Maria of Hohenzollern-Hechingen (1603–1652).
 He studied in Cologne from 1639 to 1643, then spent two years at the University of Leuven.
 In 1651, he became a secret councillor at the court of Elector Maximilian I of Bavaria.

 In 1655, his brothers Francis Egon and Wilhelm Egon, who were both bishops, left Fürstenberg-Heiligenberg to him, in exchange for monetary compensation.
 In 1657, he made a similar arrangement with his older brother, Ferdinand Frederick Egon.

 The members of the Fürstenberg family were Imperial Counts.
 In 1664, Emperor Leopold raised Herman Egon and his brothers Franz Egon and Wilhelm Egon to the rank of Imperial Prince.

-In 1672, he advised the Elector of Bavaria against entering the Franco-Dutch war.
+In 1672, he advised the Elector of Bavaria against entering the Franco-Dutch War.
 This made him fall from grace with Emperor Leopold I. He died on 22 September 1674 in Munich and was buried in the chapel of the family castle in Heiligenberg.

 Marriage and issue

-In 1655, Herman Egon was married in Stühlingen with Maria Franziska of Fürstenberg-Stühlingen (d.
-24 August 1680 in Weitra).
-With her, he had eight children:
+In 1655, Herman Egon was married in Stühlingen with Countess Maria Franziska of Fürstenberg-Stühlingen (d.
+24 August 1680 in Weitra), daughter of Frederick Rudolf, Count of Fürstenberg-Stühlingen by his second wife, Countess Anna Magdalena of Hanau-Lichtenberg With her, he had eight children: